Estimated read time: 4 minutes, 11 seconds

 Taxation In the European Union

 The E.U. established the VAT, which is applied to all imported goods and services, to encourage its citizens to prefer E.U. businesses.
 Digital products are broadly defined in the VAT, meaning if you sell to E.U. citizens, it almost certainly applies to you.

 VAT rates vary among E.U. countries from 15 to 27% – something to keep in mind when pricing your SaaS for E.U. buyers.
 If you don’t account for the taxes, your digital product is going to look pricey next to E.U. competitors.

 Like selling to various states within the U.S., selling to various countries in the E.U is challenging because of the variety in tax rates and how they are applied.
 A few years ago, some SaaS companies tried to sidestep the whole tax issue by setting up small subsidiaries in E.U. countries.
 Don’t try this now; the VAT has been modified to apply to all sellers regardless of location.

 Doing it Right

-Obviously, it’s difficult to ensure your SaaS business is fully complying with local and international tax laws.
+Obviously, it’s difficult to ensure your digital business is fully complying with local and international tax laws.
 That’s why experts suggest partnering with a digital commerce platform – a company that specializes in worldwide financial transactions.